 THE OTHER SIDE OF FOSTER CARE

-Fostering abused, neglected and vulnerable children is by nature reactionary - a necessary response to circumstances often requiring swift, immediate and sometimes severe measures to protect the rights of the vulnerable.
+Fostering vulnerable children is by nature reactionary - a necessary response to circumstances often requiring swift, immediate and sometimes severe measures to protect the rights of the vulnerable.
 It is a good and right and just solution to a very real problem - but it is not the only solution, neither is it the ultimate one.

 On one side of foster care is the need for us to respond to the plight of vulnerable kids and intercede on their behalf.
 It's right and honorable and a reflection of the heart of God to secure and protect the rights of the helpless.
 On the other side of foster care is the need to proactively respond to the brokenness of families and intercede on their behalf to prevent their children from ever becoming foster kids in the first place.
 This too is right and honorable and a reflection of the heart of God to bring healing to what is broken and hope to what otherwise is headed towards destruction.